YashMeghnathi/Decentralized-Patient-Record-Management-System/README.md

 The **Decentralized Patient Record Management System** is a blockchain-based solution that securely stores and manages patient records.
 Using smart contracts on Ethereum, patients retain full control over their medical data, ensuring privacy, security, and transparency.
 This system allows patients to grant or revoke access to their records, with all actions logged on the blockchain for accountability.

+## Objective

+The objective of this project is to create a secure, transparent, and decentralized system for managing patient medical records.
+By leveraging blockchain technology, the system ensures that patients maintain control over their own data, can easily grant or revoke access to authorized parties, and guarantees that all actions related to their records are transparent and auditable.
+This project aims to address concerns around data privacy, security, and unauthorized access to sensitive health information.

 ## Features

 - **Decentralized Storage**: Patient records are stored securely on the blockchain, providing tamper-proof data storage.